grantmcdermott/grantmcdermott.github.io/_posts/2019-12-16-interaction-effects.md

 #>                        R2-Within: 0.56653
 ```

-There's our desired &minus;7.7676 coefficient again.
-This time, however, we also get the added bonus of clustered standard errors (switched on by default in `fixest::feols()`'s print method).
+There's our desired **&minus;7.7676** coefficient again.
+This time, however, we also get the added bonus of clustered standard errors (which are switched on by default in `fixest::feols()`'s print method).

-**Caveat:** The above implicitly presumes that you don't really care about the coefficients on the parent term(s), since these are swept away by the underlying fixed-effect procedures.
+**Caveat:** The above example implicitly presumes that you don't really care about the coefficients on the parent term(s), since these are swept away by the underlying fixed-effect procedures.
 That is clearly not going to be desireable in every case.
 But, in practice, I often find that it is a perfectly acceptable trade-off for models that I am running.
 (For example, when I am trying to remove general calender artefacts like monthly effects.)

 ## Other model classes

 The last thing I want to demonstrate quickly is that our little trick carries over neatly to other model classes to.
-Say, that ~~old workhorse of non-linear stats~~ hot! new! machine learning classifier: logit models.
+Say, that ~~old workhorse of non-linear stats~~ hot! new! machine! learning! classifier: logit models.
 Again, I'll let you run these to confirm for yourself:

 ```r
 ## Tired